-NaviConnect Intelligent Gateway is a product for ad-hoc, customizable and low-cost internet traffic optimization, aiming to deliver dramatically improved end-user experience in industries where available internet connectivity is of poor quality, unreliable or upgrades are expensive.
+Internet access and content delivery; thanks to content caching and pre-fetching, it delivers dramatically improved end-user experience in industries where available internet connectivity is of poor quality, unreliable or upgrades are expensive.
 The users can connect to each IGW via WiFi.

 The general Multi-access Edge Computing (MEC) caching architecture shown below, where MEC vCache application instantiated on the virtualization infrastructure of the MEC host.
 The virtualization infrastructure entity provides compute, storage, and network resources to run the vCache and other applications on the MEC host.
 The vCache works in-line mode, where session connectivity is maintained with the original Internet server while all traffic traverses the vCache application.
 The Cache Controller (CC) element of the caching system may reside either on the mobile core network or on the public Internet.
 However, the Content Server (CS) is available on the public Internet .

 When the vCache application receives a content’s request that is stored in its local cache, the vCache immediately sends the requested content to the destined mobile end-user.
 This will result in savings in the backhaul capacity as well as improves the user QoE, as content can be transferred without the additional delays caused by the core network and public internet.